hughlilly/tbcc-db/README.md

 ## Introduction

-This repository contains the website for the IT5090 Capstone Project (Q4 2022).
+This repository contains the website for the CMS for the IT5090 Capstone Project (Q4 2022).
 The author is Hugh Lilly (ID 20220344).

+## Companion frontend repository

+The site that displays the information contained in this CMS is in the repository hughlilly/tbcc.
+Set up and install dependencies for this repository first before moving to that one.

 ## Source code